Toni Storm: All Elite Wrestling (2022–present)

+Debut; The Outcasts (2022–2023)

-Storm made her AEW debut on 30 March 2022 episode of Dynamite as a participant in the qualifier match for the Owen Hart Foundation Women's Tournament, defeating The Bunny.
+Storm made her AEW debut on the 30 March 2022 episode of Dynamite as a participant in the qualifier match for the Owen Hart Foundation Women's Tournament, defeating The Bunny.
 AEW then announced Storm signed with the company.
 Storm defeated Jamie Hayter in the quarterfinals of the tournament, and she was defeated by Britt Baker in the semi-finals.
-On Road Rager special episode of Dynamite, Storm defeated Baker in a rematch to challenge AEW Women's Champion Thunder Rosa for the title at AEW x NJPW: Forbidden Door in a losing effort.
+On Road Rager special episode of Dynamite, Storm defeated Baker in a rematch to challenge AEW Women's World Champion Thunder Rosa for the title at AEW x NJPW: Forbidden Door in a losing effort.
 At All Out, Storm defeated Baker, Hayter, and Hikaru Shida in a four-way match to become AEW Interim Women's World Champion.
 She then defended her title against Athena, Baker, and Serena Deeb at Grand Slam.
-She lost her championship in a title match against Hayter at Full Gear.
-On the following episode of Dynamite, AEW recognized Storm's reign as lineal due to Rosa forfeiting the title.
+She lost her championship in a title match against Hayter at Full Gear, ending her first reign at 76 days.
+On the following episode of Dynamite, AEW recognized Storm's reign as a lineal champion, due to Rosa forfeiting the title, much to Toni Storm's chagrin.

+On 11 January 2023 episode of Dynamite, Storm teamed with Saraya in a losing effort to Hayter and Baker.
+Shida accidentally assisted the opposing team with her signature kendo stick, where Baker was able to capitalize, allowing for Hayter to pin Storm for the win.
+The following week, Storm and Saraya turned heel as they attacked Willow Nightingale and declaring war on the AEW Women's locker room, they would also attempt to recruit Ruby Soho.
+At Revolution, after Hayter defeated Ruby Soho and Saraya, Soho attacked Hayter and Baker officially aligning with Storm and Saraya.
+On 10 March, the group became officially known as The Outcasts.
+Over the next month, they continued a winning streak against the homegrown talent while humiliating them with their signature branding using spray paint.

+At Double or Nothing, Storm defeated Hayter to win her record-setting second AEW Women's World Championship.
+On the first episode of Collision on 17 June, Storm and Soho made the debut in a tag team match against Blue and NJPW Strong Women's Champion Willow Nightingale.
+Storm then retained her title against Nightingale at Forbidden Door.
+In July, Storm defeated Taya Valkyrie in a title match at Battle of the Belts VII.
+On 2 August episode of Dynamite 200, Storm lost the title to Hikaru Shida, ending her second reign at 66 days.
+Storm failed to regain the title in a four-way match involving Shida, Saraya, and Baker at All In where she got pinned by Saraya.
+At All Out, Storm turned on The Outcasts when she stopped Soho from using spray paint against AEW TBS Champion Kris Statlander in their title match.
+At Grand Slam, Storm failed to win the AEW Women's World Championship from Saraya.